Maria Walpole: Countess Waldegrave

 There is a portrait of Maria in 1764–65, shortly after she was widowed, painted by Sir Joshua Reynolds, in the Dunedin Public Art Gallery.
 She also commissioned him in 1780 to paint The Ladies Waldegrave, a group portrait of her and Waldegrave's three daughters.

+After her husband's death in 1763, she was then courted by William Cavendish-Bentinck, 3rd Duke of Portland.
+She scandalized society when she refused his hand.

-Duchess of Gloucester
+Duchess of Gloucester and Edinburgh

 On 6 September 1766, she married Prince William Henry, Duke of Gloucester and Edinburgh, at her home in Pall Mall, London.
 The Duke was a brother of King George III.
-The marriage was conducted in secret as the British Royal Family would not have approved of a marriage between a prince and a widow of non-royal rank and illegitimate birth.
+The marriage was conducted in secret as the British royal family would not have approved of a marriage between a prince and a widow of non-royal rank and illegitimate birth.
 They lived at St Leonard's Hill in Clewer, near Windsor, and had three children.